Decide What's Important and What Is Less So

 1. Overprotection: Applying the highest level of security controls to all information is prohibitively expensive and creates unnecessary operational friction.
 It's like putting a bank vault door on a broom closet.

 2. Underprotection: Applying a baseline level of security to all assets leaves your most critical and sensitive information dangerously vulnerable.
 It exposes your organization to unacceptable risk.
-Remember assigning an A2 rating to all of your infra?
-Simply because "infra" cannot be related to specific business processes.
-The "we'll take care of it at the higher levels" approach leads to exactly this issue.
+Remember assigning an A2 rating to all your infra because it cannot be related to specific business processes?
+The “we'll take care of it at the higher levels” approach leads to exactly this issue.

-The ultimate goal of classification is to tie security efforts directly to business objectives, and ensure that the investment in protection is always proportional to the value of the asset being protected.
-The term proportionality is also embedded in new European legislation.
+By understanding the criticality and sensitivity of assets, organizations can ensure that security efforts are directly tied to business objectives, making the investment in protection proportional to the asset's value.
+Proportionality is also embedded in new European legislation.

 A practical framework for executing classification exercises

 While the concept is straightforward, the execution can be complex.
-A successful classification program requires a structured approach that moves from high-level policy to granular implementation. in this first stage, we're gonna talk about data.
+A successful classification program requires a methodical framework that moves from high-level policy to granular implementation. in this first stage, we're going to talk about data.

 Step 1: Define the Classification Levels